The Cure (Fringe): Reviews

 Reviews for the episode ranged from mixed to negative.
 TV Squad writer Jane Boursaw noted that Broyles "is surely one of the most intense guys on TV", and also enjoyed Walter's scenes.
 Josie Kafka from Open Salon thought the fringe cases each week were "an odd way to build a mythology: the Big Secret seems to be that people in positions of power are evil and do evil things, often for money.
 But if Peter's right, and all these stand-alones are also detailing a series of steps taken by the Big Bads in preparation for something... well, that's an exciting idea."
-She gave it "two out of four Expendable Gerbils." io9's Annalee Newitz praised the episode, declaring it made her "officially a watcher of Fringe, rather than a sampler".
+She gave it "two out of four Expendable Gerbils." io9s Annalee Newitz praised the episode, declaring it made her "officially a watcher of Fringe, rather than a sampler".
 She continued, "It was the first time that the show really gelled...
 I think Fringe hit its stride last night because it finally showed us our main characters' true strengths...
 More importantly, Fringe has finally gotten into its main groove: human experimentation.
 That's what links all the scooby gang's investigations together into the Pattern, and that's what makes this show particularly timely in an age when people are scared of how biotechnology will change humanity."

 "The level of preposterous is just too high, and the level of fun and excitement far too low.
 There was an awful lot of talking about very little in this episode.
 The opening gross out had a 'been there, done that' feeling."